ashishkharche/hagrito/docs/cloud/aws/certifications/solutions-architect-associate/notes.md

 ## Subnet

+Every subnet that you create is automatically associated with the main route table for the VPC.

 A subnet is a range of IP addresses in your VPC.
 You can launch AWS resources into a specified subnet.
 When you create a VPC, you must specify a range of IPv4 addresses for the VPC in the form of a CIDR block.
 Each subnet must reside entirely within one Availability Zone and cannot span zones.
 You can also optionally assign an IPv6 CIDR block to your VPC, and assign IPv6 CIDR blocks to your subnets.

+Your VPC has an implicit router and you use route tables to control where network traffic is directed.
+Each subnet in your VPC must be associated with a route table, which controls the routing for the subnet (subnet route table).
+You can explicitly associate a subnet with a particular route table.
+Otherwise, the subnet is implicitly associated with the main route table.

+A subnet can only be associated with one route table at a time, but you can associate multiple subnets with the same subnet route table.
+You can optionally associate a route table with an internet gateway or a virtual private gateway (gateway route table).
+This enables you to specify routing rules for inbound traffic that enters your VPC through the gateway

+Be sure that the subnet route table also has a route entry to the internet gateway.
+If this entry doesn’t exist, the instance is in a private subnet and is inaccessible from the internet.

 ## AWS Resource Access Manager (RAM)